 Fold the end over and roll up the entire strip of craft paper.

-Hot glue the edge together.
+Hot glue the edge down.

 Attach twine to the top of the roll with hot glue.